View James Akin's Obituary on Kentucky.com and share memories

 |

-James Arthur Akin, 89, passed away Thursday, March 5th, 2020.
+89, passed away Thursday, March 5th, 2020.
 In Jim’s words, he felt he was, “blessed to be a blessing,” and he was to many people.
 He is survived by his beloved wife Karen Akin; children Shaun Akin (Debbie) Leslie Roberts (Neil); stepchildren David Reese (Susan) and Kathleen Mattox (Tim); 9 grandchildren; and 4 great-grandchildren.
-A memorial service will be held Friday, March 20th, at 11:00 a.m. at Maxwell Street Presbyterian Church.
-All are welcome to celebrate his life at a luncheon in the fellowship hall afterward.
+Due to concerns about the corona virus, a private memorial service for immediate family will be held at 11:00 Friday, March 20th.
+We ask anyone who wishes to celebrate his life share a minute of silence with us at that time.
 Contributions in memory of James may be made directly to Maxwell Street Presbyterian Church.

 Published in Lexington Herald-Leader on Mar.
 15, 2020